sanikapatil0101/discord-rag-bot/README.md

 **Q: What happens if the bot is removed from the server?**
 All stored messages and data for your server are permanently deleted from the database.

+**Q: Does the bot answer questions from any channel?**
+The bot answers @mentions from any channel, but it only searches the stored history of the channel where the question was asked.
+Each help channel's knowledge is kept separate.

 **Q: Does the bot read all channels?**
 No. It only reads the specific channels you add with `/setup-help-channel`.